JamesFraserLogan/WebDevBoiler/README.md

 git clone https://github.com/JamesFraserLogan/WebDevBoiler
 ```

 Navigate into the cloned directory.
-Replace "WebDevBoiler" with your preferred name if you renamed the project on pull.
+Replace "WebDevBoiler" with your preferred name if you renamed the project.

 ```
 cd WebDevBoiler